IMPORTANT: ELEMENTOR DASHBOARD DESIGNS

 1- DEFINE THE ARCHITECTURE OF THE FRONT-END DASHBOARD

-To define the architecture of the front-end dashboard, you just need to think about the features you want to display and how you want to distribute the features in the pages.
+To define the architecture of the front-end dashboard, just think about the features you want to display and how you want to distribute the features in the pages.

 - TIP: Think of a logical ordering of the admin pages on the front-end dashboard menu.